Back to Silas S. Brown's home page

 E.g.: python lexconvert.py --phones unicode-ipa This is a test sentence.

-Set environment variable PHONES_PIPE_COMMAND to an additional command to which to write the phones as well as standard output.
+PHONES_to an additional command to which to write the phones as well as standard output.
 (If standard input is a terminal then this will be done separately after each line.)

 (Some commercial speech synthesizers do not work well when driven entirely from phonemes, because their internal format is different and is optimised for normal text.)

-Set format to 'all' if you want to see the phonemes in ALL supported formats.
+Set format to 'all' if you want to see the phonemes in all supported formats.

 - --phones2phones <format1> <format2> [<phonemes in format1>]